What I Saw: Photo Essay of the 1989 Romanian Revolution

 Instead of going out to dinner or to the movies like most couples do when they’re dating, we met each night in central Bucharest, attending the political demonstrations.
 University students, dissidents, and young revolutionaries gathered each day at Piata Universitati, where perhaps 5,000 to 10,000 protesters listened to speeches from surrounding balconies by various writers, university professors, and activists.

 Marieta and I never thought it odd that we met each night under such unusual surroundings.
-To the contrary, it was a blast.
+On the contrary, it was a blast.
 Literally, a BLAST.

 There were no cell phones in those days.
 So, each night when we parted ways we had to designate a time and place to meet on the following day.
 Things got so strange that one day there was a riot after the Army stormed in to clear the streets and we found ourselves meeting in front of a flaming truck.